mmssss/hft-market-making/README.md

 # High Frequency Market Making: Optimal Quoting

 - My simulator is in directory `simulator`.
-- Simulator that has to be used throughout the project is in directory `simulator_external` (a submodule from https://github.com/dolmatovas/HFT).
+- Simulator that is used throughout the project is in directory `simulator_external` (a fork of https://github.com/dolmatovas/HFT).